yliess86/PhDThesis/thesis.md

 In +ml, supervised problems can be reduced to an optimization problem where the computer has to find a set of parameters, weights $\theta$, for a given function class $\mathcal{F}$ by optimizing an objective function $\theta^* = arg \; min_\theta \mathcal{C(\theta)}$ made out of two components, a data-dependant loss $L$ and a regularization $R$.

 **Random Search:** One way to find such a function $f_\theta$ that satisfies this objective is to estimate the objective function for a set of random parameter initializations and take the one that minimizes $C$ the most.
 This $\theta$ setting can then be refined by applying random perturbations to the parameters and repeating the operation (see @lst:random_search).
 This is possible due to the fact that we can computer $C(\theta)$ for any value of $\theta$ taking the average loss for a given dataset.
-However, such approach to optimization is unpracticle. +nn often comes with millions or billions of parameters $\theta$ making random-search intractable.
+However, such an approach to optimization is unpractical. +nn often comes with millions or billions of parameters $\theta$ making random-search intractable.

 ```python {#lst:random_search}
 import copy